wmira/react-sidenav/README.md

 3. live-server # this loads index.html to view development result
 4. npm run watch #rebuilds react-sidenav
 5. npm run dist #runs the tests and all minification
+6. npm test #runs all the tests
+7. npm test testfile.js #run specific tests

 ## Contributing

 Pull requests are welcome.
-For me to accept a pull request, please include a test as well under __tests__ or your pull request will be ignored.
+For me to accept a pull request, please include a test as well under \_\_tests\_\_ or your pull request will be ignored.

 ## License